Choose a 5-concert or 7-concert series starting at $107

 Included in the 7-concert Ideas of North series

 Free activities!
-Share the music of the North with visiting artists from the High Arctic on this weekend of fun family workshops and performances.
-Discover fascinating vocal traditions, step along to Inuit and Sami dances, and watch the artists perform in Saturday and Sunday noon-hour concerts.
+Share the music and dance of the North with Sami, Atikamekw and Inuit visiting artists on this weekend of fun family workshops and performances.
+Discover fascinating vocal traditions, step along to traditional dances, and watch the artists perform in Saturday and Sunday noon-hour concerts.

 Winners of the Folk Music Award for Aboriginal Songwriters of the Year, the captivating ensemble Twin Flames will take you on a musical journey across Canada and the Arctic.
 Audiences will discover the beauty of Indigenous and Inuit cultures in this fun and interactive show featuring traditional hand drumming, Inuit throat singing, and sing alongs in English, French and Inuktitut.